Skip to main content

 Contact us by emailing KEF@re.ukri.org in the first instance.
 If your provider wishes to put forward amendments to HESA data (including HE-BCI, and the finance or student records), there is a formal data amendments process.

-What is the purpose of the KEF Clusters?
+What is the purpose of the KE Clusters?

-The purpose of clustering is to group the KEF participants into KEF clusters that have similar capabilities and resources available to them to engage in knowledge exchange activities.
+The purpose of clustering is to group providers into KE clusters that have similar capabilities and resources available to them to engage in knowledge exchange activities.
 In this way, the KEF provides a fairer comparison of performance between similar providers.

 Is one cluster better than another?

-The clustering of providers will not change in KEF2 from the first iteration of the KEF.
-As confirmed in the KEF2 decisions report, providers will remain in one of the seven KE clusters identified to enable meaningful and fair comparison.
+The clustering of providers was updated in May 2023 in order to take account of the most recently available data, including from the Research Excellence Framework (REF2021).
+There have been minor updates to the cluster descriptions and a small number of changes to cluster placements but generally providers have remained similarly placed across the seven KE clusters identified to enable meaningful and fair comparison.
 These seven comprise the five broad discipline clusters, plus the ‘STEM specialists’ and ‘Arts specialists’ clusters.

 Cluster variables represent a ‘capability base’ which can be thought of as quasi-fixed in the medium-term, but can change over the longer-term through investments in research, teaching and related physical capital.
 We will therefore periodically re-cluster all English HEPs as appropriate, such as when new data becomes available (particularly REF data).
-It is therefore expected that the approach to clustering will be revisited ahead of KEF3, using new REF2021 data and ensuring there is sufficient time to consider the methodology and engage with providers.
+Ahead of the next REF2028 results we have no specific plans to update the cluster placements, but we will regularly review the available data and if we consider there have been significant changes we will re-run the cluster process.

 How did you decide which providers were put into which cluster?